-- Fulfill duties and responsibilities as agreed upon in the Learning Covenant. - Attend scheduled Life Together course at The Seattle School. - Record Field Experience hours on the Record of Weekly Ministry Hours for both Fall and Spring terms. - Complete the fall mid-term progress report and record of fall ministry hours.
-Submit it to the Academic Office no later than December 13, 2019. - Register for RLM 504 with The Seattle School for 2nd trimester of Field Experience.
+- Fulfill duties and responsibilities as agreed upon in the Learning Covenant. - Participate in Life Together and MDiv Practicum courses at The Seattle School. - Record Field Experience hours on the Record of Weekly Ministry Hours for both Fall and Winter trimesters. - Complete the Fall term progress report and record of Fall ministry hours.
+Submit through MyCampus as an assignment in your RLM 503 course no later than December 8, 2021. - Register for RLM 504 with The Seattle School for 2nd trimester of Field Experience.